Yan Jici: Republic of China

 After returning to China, Yan became Dean of the School of Sciences and Engineering at Jinan University (then located in Shanghai).
 He also taught at Utopia University in Shanghai and the National Central University and Southeast University in Nanjing.
 At the end of 1928, he went to Paris again and worked in the lab of Marie Curie for a period.
 In 1935, he was elected a member of the Société Française de Physique together with Frédéric Joliot-Curie.
 On Yan's recommendation, Qian Sanqiang later studied with Joliot-Curie and became one of China's foremost nuclear physicists.

-Yan returned to China again in 1930, and soon afterwards became the founding director of the Institute of Physics of the National Peiping Academy in Beijing (then called Peiping).
+Yan returned to China again in 1930, and soon afterwards became the founding director of the Institute of Physics of the National Peiping Academy in Beiping (now Beijing).
 In 1932, Yan, Li Shu-hua, Ye Qisun and others co-founded the Chinese Physical Society.
 As such, he is considered a founder of modern physics in China.
-Most of Yan's scientific research was conducted during the Peiping years.
+Most of Yan's scientific research was conducted during the Beiping years.
 He published more than 50 papers in international scientific journals, before his career was interrupted by war.

-When the Second Sino-Japanese War broke out in 1937 and Peiping came under Japanese attack, Yan organized the arduous relocation of the Institute of Physics to Kunming in southwest China.
+When the Second Sino-Japanese War broke out in 1937 and Beiping came under Japanese attack, Yan organized the arduous relocation of the Institute of Physics to Kunming in southwest China.
 More than half of the equipment, books, and documents were lost.
 To aid the war effort, he shifted the institute's focus to optics research and production, as optical equipment was much needed in military communication and medical instruments.
 Under his leadership and aided by Qian Linzhao, the institute manufactured hundreds of high-powered microscopes, crystal oscillators, military rangefinders and telescopes, and other equipment.
 After the end of the war, he was awarded the Third Class Star Medal by the Republic of China government in 1946.

 In 1948, he was elected a founding member of Academia Sinica and Chairman of the Chinese Physical Society.